English Language Acquisition & Development (ELAD)

 Co-requisites: CTEV 615F

 This course allows students to explore issues that are critical to the teaching of secondary ELs.
 Students will explore issues directly related to the success of ELs in the Pre-K & Elementary classroom.
 This course is taken in conjunction with CTEV 615F which requires a minimum of 25 hours of experience working in a classroom.
-(2 Credits)
+(2 credits)

 Prerequisites: CTEV 615A, CTEV 615B, CTEV 615C